JarlMorgennebel/homelab/stalwart/OPNSense+os-caddy+Adguar+Docker-Howto.md

    - Protocol to https
    - Upstream domain to 192.168.5.13
    - Upstream port to 443
+ - Create new handler for "mail.mydomain.de", set
+   - Access >> Access List to None
+   - Protocol to https
+   - Upstream domain to 192.168.5.13
+   - Upstream port to 443

+This will limit access to /admin/ only from LAN-AccessList and allow all others.

 ### Caddy (Certificate copying to Stalwart)